1. Can you transfer films in High Definition?

 With Regular 8mm film, you got a 25' spool of 16mm film with twice the normal perforations.
 There was no leader protecting the film.
 You'd load the film in the camera and run it all the way through, exposing the film on one half of the width.
 Then you'd open the camera, flip the film reels over, and run it again, exposing the other half of the width.
 In processing they would slit the film down the middle and splice it together.
 Each time the camera was opened, the film end would be exposed to light, washing it out, and if the light was particularly bright (like if doing it in bright sunlight), it would expose deeper into the roll.
 That gave this psychadelic light show look at the head or tail of your film, and sometimes in the middle.
 Instructions said to change film in subdued light, but no one reads instructions, then or now.

 Then there are reels that have double-image movies.
 Regular 8 had no indicator that the film had been exposed, so it was easy to forget and run it again, creating another psychadelic double-image look.
 When they invented Super 8mm, they delivered a 50' roll in a cartridge that didn't have to be flipped.
 And when it was exposed, the end of the film showed through the window saying "Exposed," meaning we never see any double-exposed Super-8.

-The white dots at the end fo the roll are an ID number that Kodak would punch into the end of the film to identify it.
-Since they couldn't count on paper tape to make it through the chemistry, they indellibly punched the number into the film, and we see it flash by every time it's projected.
+The white dots at the end of Standard-8 or 16mm reels are an ID number that Kodak would punch into the end of the film to identify it.
+Since they couldn't count on paper tape to make it through the chemistry, they indellibly punched the number into the film so it could be returned to the film's owner, and we see it flash by every time it's projected.